Kkoile/figure-speaker/docs/assembly.md

 ## Build the Box
 I know that there are a lot of ways to build a simple box and I am not a carpenter.
 So this way to build a wooden box might not be the best, but it is simple and works.
 However, feel free to give feedback or adjust the instructions to your needs.

+Please Note: The wooden parts of the box don't need to be perfectly cut, because I wrap the whole box with foam plates, in order to make them "child safe" and robust against falling to the ground etc.

 The sizes of this box depend on the power bank you use and the size of the speakers.
 ### What you need
 - 4x square mouldings: 20mm * 20mm * 140mm